NordVPN vs ExpressVPN comparison in 2025

 Smart DNS test results

 When testing NordVPN’s SmartPlay and ExpressVPN’s MediaStreamer, I noticed they serve different purposes, and each has its advantages depending on what you need.
-Both features were effective in the previous November 2024 and recent January 2025 tests.
+Both features were effective in both the previous November 2024 and the recent January 2025 tests.

 With NordVPN’s SmartPlay, the experience was smooth.
 There’s nothing extra to set up – once I connected to a server, SmartPlay was already working in the background.
 This made streaming geo-restricted content, like Netflix and Hulu, easy.
 I liked that I still got all the VPN security benefits, like encryption, while streaming.
 I didn’t have to worry about privacy, and the process was seamless.
 Just connect, and it works.

-Feedback on web filters usage
+Feedback on the web filters' usage

 After testing both NordVPN’s Threat Protection Pro and ExpressVPN’s Threat Manager, it became clear that NordVPN provides stronger overall protection, especially when blocking malicious sites.
 While ExpressVPN does a decent job at blocking trackers, its performance in detecting dangerous links wasn’t as reliable.
 Moreover, these performance results were similar in our November 2024 and January 2025 tests.